shandran/layer23-volume/README.md

 <em>Image credit: by author, using a Zeiss Photomicroscope II at 40x oil.
 Reconstruction of a Golgi-stained mouse pyramidal neuron using Smart Objects in Photoshop.</em>

 ### Once again neuroscience is undergoing another revolution with the serial electron microscope brain reconstructions

+Petabytes of data have been generated for small volumes (1 cubic mm or less) of human, mouse, songbird, and fly brain volumes.
+This gargantuan task has been spearheaded by investigators from a variety of entities, including Allen Institute, Baylor, Google Research, Harvard, IARPA, Janelia/HHMI, Johns Hopkins, Max Planck Institute, Princeton, and the University of Cambridge.

 ![Pyramdial neuron from the Layer 2/3 serial EM volume](img/layer23pyr.png "Serial EM reconstruction using Neuroglancer")